Ankit-Slnk/flutter-google-auth-demo/README.md

-# Flutter Firebase Phone Authentication Demo
+# Flutter User Authentication using Google Demo

 This demo will show us how to authenticate a user by using google.